vives-project-xp/InteractiveWall/README.md

 ## Software
 We will use PlatformIO to program the ESP32.
 This is an easy alternative to Arduino IDE and has all the libraries you possibly need.
-The Ardiuno EDI is used for the programming of the microcontrols.
+The Ardiuno EDI is used for the programming of the bare conductive microcontrols.